Humphrys genealogy

 Henry G. Cashel, of Bushfield, Co.Tipperary

+Light adjusted.
+See original.
 Courtesy of Pat Almond.
-See original (dark).

-Henry G. Cashel [Henry George],
+Henry G. Cashel,

 of Bushfield, Co.Tipperary,

-born temp 1805, Protestant,
+born temp 1805, Protestant.

-his line spelt it "Cashel".
+His line spelt it "Cashel".

 He is described as "of Bushfield" at mar 1831.

-He mar June 1831, at Loghill church, Co.Limerick (on the coast, near her house of Rock Lodge, see map) to Christiana Harding [born 1803].
+They mar at Loghill church, Co.Limerick (on the coast, near her house of Rock Lodge, see map).

-See [Limerick Herald, 12 June 1831] and [Limerick Evening Post, 14 June 1831], NOT 14 July.
+See [Limerick Herald, 12 June 1831].
+See [Limerick Evening Post, 14 June 1831].

 Children born at Rock Lodge, Co.Limerick, or at Sandville, near Limerick.